-Within the scope of Indigenous Helicopter Program Contract signed between Undersecretariat for Defence Industries (SSM) and Turkish Aerospace Industries, Inc. (TAI) on June 26, 2013, Rotary Wing Technology Center has been launched at METU Technopark Facility.
+Within the scope of Indigenous Helicopter Program Contract signed between Undersecretariat for Defence Industries (SSM) and TUSAS Industries, Inc. (TUSAS) on June 26, 2013, Rotary Wing Technology Center has been launched at METU Technopark Facility.
 This center aims to improve R&D and acquisition of technologies in the area of helicopter, to enhance university-industry collaboration, and to contribute human resources qualified in the area of helicopter technologies in the long term.
 Rotary Wing Research Center was established in order to develop unavailable technologies in our country and in the world.

 RESEARCHER TRAINING PROGRAM FOR DEFENCE INDUSTRY (SAYP)

 The Researcher Training Program for Defence Industry (SAYP) aims to make the knowledge transfer between defence industry companies and universities more systematic in line with the priorities of the defence industry and under the guidance of SSM.
 In addition, the program aims to structure the postgraduate thesis prepared in the universities by the people working in the defence industry companies in a way to comply with the R&D needs of the companies and to direct the said thesis to priority areas of the defence industry sector.
 In line with R&D strategies in the priority areas of defence industry, the graduate students are trained as skilled R&D personnel through the opportunities provided by the defence industry companies.